 5. Trending products

-Google Trends can help you vet your idea’s trend potential.
+Use Google Trends to vet your idea’s trend potential.
 Setting up a successful Shopify store for your trending product is also an important step.
-There’s likely a ton of competition: How will you stand out?
+There will likely be competition: How will you stand out?

 Tips for getting started

 - Don’t stop at Google Trends.
-TikTok Trends, Pinterest Trends, trade publications, consumer magazines, and other online stores can be great places to discover trending products.
+Visit TikTok Trends, Pinterest Trends, trade publications, consumer magazines, and other online stores to discover bestselling products.

 6. Curated products

 If you’re not interested in making products from scratch, try a curated approach to selling on Shopify.
-Consider your interests: Can you curate the best niche products in that category?
+Consider your interests: Can you curate the best niche products in a particular category?
 What about selling beauty products for a specific skin condition?
-You can even try becoming a reseller for an existing brand in a new market.
+You can even become a reseller for an existing brand in a new market.

-If you have deep interest in or knowledge of a specific topic, this is a great place to start.
 Use content marketing to establish yourself as an expert and build trust.
-Then, curate the best products in the category to sell on Shopify.
+Then, curate the best products in your category to sell on Shopify.

 Tips for getting started

-- Explore other online stores to get inspiration for yours.
+- Explore other online stores to inspire yours.
 How do they curate collections?
 What makes their store stand out?

-- Consider a subscription box business and try a subscription app from the Shopify App Store to help manage your business.
+- Consider a subscription box business and try a subscription app from the Shopify App Store to help manage it.

 7. Service appointments